ryliejamesthomas/tildedocs-source/posts/introduction.md

 [tilde.town](https://tilde.town).
-We didn't know of each other's presence on tilde.town at first, but then when we found out we were both technical writers, and from Canada, we started to exchange ideas related to a project that could teach people about public Unix servers, the decentralized web, and the command line, regardless of their technical background.
+We didn't know of each other's presence on tilde.town at first, but then when we found out we were both technical writers, and from Canada, we started to exchange ideas related to a project that could help people learn about social unix servers, the decentralized web, and the command line, regardless of their technical background.
 What you are currently reading is the start of that project.

 ## Reasoning

-By creating this project, we can combine our passion for technical writing, public Unix servers, the decentralized web, and the command line.
+By creating this project, we can combine our passion for technical writing, social unix servers, the decentralized web, and the command line.

 ## Goals